 - Warn the candidate of the breach.

 - Complete the period.

-- Concerns or actual observation of breaches must be reported to the MP associate executive director (AED) or an MP Trustee immediately after completion of the individual candidate.
+- Concerns or actual observation of breaches must be reported to the associate executive director (AED) or a Trustee immediately after completion of the individual candidate.
 You will receive information about how to contact the AED on exam day.